princetonvisualai/conceptmix/README.md

 # ConceptMix

-ConceptMix is a flexible and scalable evaluation benchmark for compositional image generation models.
-This project provides various tools and scripts to generate and evaluate images based on textual descriptions, supporting research in visual factuality and other related areas.
+We propose CONCEPTMIX, a scalable and customizable benchmark for evaluating the compositional capabilities of T2I models, including prompts from 8 visual concept categories.

 ## Table of Contents